 As a complete beginner, the pieces you are assigned should only be short at first, but you can expect to be working on about three pieces of music at any one time.
 For example, after your first few lessons you might be given Twinkle Twinkle Little Star, Au Clair de la Lune and Ode to Joy to work on at home.

 The pieces you are given are to be practiced at home.
 Practicing the violin on a regular basis is essential if you’re serious about making progress.

-Once your teacher feels that you are on the right track, they will suggest that you prepare to take exams in the violin.
+Once your teacher feels that you are on the right track, they are going to suggest that you prepare to take exams in the violin.

 Musical examinations are not compulsory for those who are learning for enjoyment, however, preparing for them is a great way to ensure that you are constantly advancing in your learning.

 ABRSM music exams are rated in difficulty with a system of grades ranging from Grade 1 to Grade 8.
 It is a worldwide examination system and operates in Australia too.

 Every year, new pieces and requirements are assigned to each grade in the music syllabus you’re your teacher will have plenty of previous examination material to help you practice before you delve into your own pieces.